 Best Overall : Hiscox

 Hiscox is our top pick for independent contractors thanks to the ability to quickly get approved for a policy online at a competitive price.
 It earns a nearly five-star average based on reviews from slightly over 2,000 customers.
 Hiscox also holds an A rating from AM Best.
-While it isn’t one of the biggest names in insurance in the United States, it has over a century of history in the United Kingdom and a large presence in the insurance markets of Bermuda where it is incorporated.
+While it isn’t one of the biggest names in insurance in the United States, Hiscox has over a century of history in the United Kingdom and a large presence in the insurance markets of Bermuda where it is incorporated.

 Hiscox is great for people who work online and makes it easy to get a quote online without going through an outside agent.
 We ran a quick quote for a website development company and were given an estimated price of $350 for general liability insurance.
 The policy includes $1 million in per-occurrence coverage ($2 million aggregate) as well as coverage for libel, slander, and electronic data liability.
 Custom options include business property and equipment coverage, terrorism coverage, and other features.